 In 1963 I had an epiphany on Leeds Central station.
 I was waiting for the train to London one Saturday morning and I noticed that the lines ahead of me came to a point, the point of infinity.
 (I had been brought up in Crewe, Cheshire, a railway town, and I often travelled on the trains and still do.)

 Patrick Hughes holds a Citizen of the World passport and is now an Irish Citizen by descent.
 His solo show in 1961 was the first by a British Pop Artist.
-He taught at Leeds College of Art in the 1960s and has been exhibiting with Flowers Gallery for the last fifty years.
+He taught at Leeds College of Art in the 1960s.
 Patrick has written books on philosophy and rhetoric exploring how revealing language is when pushed beyond metaphor into the further reaches of oxymoron and paradox.
 Based in Hoxton, Patrick says he is less interested in his CV than how long he has got left.

-At the young age of three or four, whilst staying at his grandparents house in Warmingham Road, Crewe, Patrick Hughes would sleep in ‘The Glory Hole’ - the cupboard under the stairs.
-Lying awake listening to the air-raid sirens and falling bombs, Patrick would look up and stare at the stairs, “We were looking up at these stairs the wrong way round – up and down, up and down – stairs that only a spider could walk up.
+At the age of three or four, whilst staying at his grandparents' house in Warmingham Road, Crewe, Patrick Hughes would sleep in ‘The Glory Hole’ - the cupboard under the stairs.
+Lying awake listening to the air-raid sirens and falling bombs of the Second World War, Patrick would look up and stare at the stairs, “We were looking up at these stairs the wrong way round – stairs that only a spider could walk up.
 It must have made a strong impression: being bombed and in the dark and seeing everything the wrong way round.”
-Patrick has made a life-long career out of doing things the other way round.
+He has made a life-long career out of doing things the other way round.

 Patrick Hughes was born in October 1939 in Birmingham, the eldest son of Peter and Florence Hughes.
 His father was a commercial traveller in groceries, and his mother a housewife.
 The family moved around, living in Middlesex and later in Hull.
 It was an unhappy household, a quarrelsome and hostile environment and Patrick’s refuge was in books and in his imagination.
-The books came from the public library as his was a book-less house: “A book is a way out…” says Patrick, “…They are little doors – you open the hinged rectangle of the book and step out.
-I escaped from my suburban hell hole of an upbringing through the book.”
+The books came from the public library as his was a book-less house: “A book is a way out…” says Patrick, “…They are little doors – you open the hinged rectangle of the book and step into another world.
+I escaped from my suburban hell-hole of an upbringing through the book.”

 In 1950 Patrick went to Hull Grammar School where he studied ‘O’ level art, taught by Ian D. H. Fothergill.
 Fothergill encouraged the students to write about modern art and Patrick wrote in defense of Picasso, but it was Fothergill’s set designs for the school plays, with their use of perspective and painted shadows, which amazed Patrick and left a lasting impression.